community

 registration opens aug 1, 2026

-If you are interested in bringing the Challenging the Narrative Community Writing Circles to your organization or team as a private experience, that is available.
+If you are interested in bringing any of the community offerings to your organization or team as a private experience, that is available.
 Private groups can be scheduled on a timeline that works for your organization and are designed to meet the specific context of your work or challenges.